-Within the revision of the ASC Shrimp Standard v1.1 data from non-certified farms as well as literature data will be taken into account.
-The data obtained will then be compared and used to set the new metric requirements within the revised standard.
-In order to determine the correct sample size a power analysis5 was undertaken based on the knowledge from ASC certified farm data and a first literature review.
+Within the revision of the ASC Shrimp Standard v1.1 data from ASC certified and non-certified farms as well as literature data was taken into account.
+The data was compared and used to set new metric requirements within the revised standard.
+In order to determine the correct sample size a power analysis was undertaken based on the knowledge from ASC certified farm data and a first literature review.

 The power analysis and sample size determination has been conducted using R. Standard deviation within samples was estimated using data from the ASC certified farms.
 Standard deviation between samples was estimated based on the average of ASC certified farms and the average in the literature, based on an initial literature review.
-Significance level (type I error (α)) was set to 0.05 and the power (type II error (β)) was set to 80% based on the suggestions by Cohen (1992).
+Significance level (type I error $(\alpha)$ ) was set to 0.05 and the power (type II error $(\beta)$ ) was set to 80% based on the suggestions by Cohen (1992).